leinad85daniel/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l: is a script that display the current directory in a long format ls -lf: is a script that display current directory contents, including hidden files ls -al: is a script that display the directory contents, long format, with user and group IDs displayed numerically, and hidden files. mkdir -p tmp/my_first_directory: is a script that creates a directory named my_first_directory in the /tmp directory
+ls -l: is a script that display the current directory in a long format ls -lf: is a script that display current directory contents, including hidden files ls -al: is a script that display the directory contents, long format, with user and group IDs displayed numerically, and hidden files. mkdir tmp/my_first_directory/: is a script that creates a directory named my_first_directory in the /tmp directory